yetulaxman/containers-workflows/_hands-on/day4/snakemake-singularity.md

 conda activate snakemake_env

 %runscript
-echo "This is as tutorial singularity/appatainer image"
+echo "This is a tutorial for building singularity/appatainer image"
 ```

 Finally, build the container image as below: